Who the Friends are

-The charity is headed by three patrons: Mrs Stephanie Kulesza, three times great grand-daughter; Professor Nigel Trewin, geologist, and The Hon John Nightingale of Cromarty.
+The charity is headed by two patrons: Mrs Stephanie Kulesza, three times great grand-daughter; and The Hon John Nightingale of Cromarty.

 We are run by an annually elected management committee, currently with seven members.
 The chairman is Mr Bob Davidson, secretary Mr Martin Gostwick, and treasurer, Mrs Sue Busby.
-The rest of the committee is composed of Professor Nigel Trewin, Dr Liz Broumley, Dr Lillemor Jernqvist and Mr Gavin Berkenheger.
+The rest of the committee is composed of Dr Lillemor Jernqvist, Mr Gavin Berkenheger, Mrs Lara Reid and Mr Jim Macintosh.
 Mr Henry McKenzie Johnston is our honorary vice-chairman.
 There is one vacancy.

 Please click on the following link to read our Constitution, which sets out our operating aims and purposes as recognised by the Office of the Scottish Charity Regulator (OSCR).